-Information on this page is provided as a service by the City of Livonia in response to resident questions and comments about the COVID-19 pandemic, which is a rapidly evolving outbreak.
+Information on this page is provided as a service by the City of Livonia in response to resident questions and comments about the COVID-19 pandemic.

 Our COVID-19 Situation Reports (see below) summarize the most recent statistics, national and state developments, and actions taken locally each day in a one-page, data-rich report produced by the City’s Director of Emergency Preparedness in conjunction with the communications team in Mayor Maureen Miller Brosnan’s office.

 Please refer to the Centers for Disease Control and Prevention for more complete information.

 The Michigan Department of Health and Human Services has launched a state hotline for health-related questions regarding COVID-19.
 Call 1-888-535-6136 from 8 a.m. to 5 p.m. every day.

 city of livonia